Job Vacancies

 The Role:

-The Student Opportunities Officer is the student voice for sports, societies and volunteering opportunities.
+The Llywydd Opportunities is the student voice for sports, societies and volunteering opportunities.
 They ensure representation of students on matters relating to sports, societies, volunteering and employability within the Union and University.
 They maintain regular contact with club and society committees whether in person, by email or by using social media to better understand students views and needs.

 Working with staff they will help coordinate a range of events, activities and campaigns designed to increase involvement and ensure that there are thriving student-led activities in the Union.
 Some examples of these include chairing the Sports and Societies Forum, supporting Pre-Freshers Week, RAG Month, Varsity, Superteams and Aber 7’s.

-Finally, they meet regularly with key individuals and relevant departments to further the development of clubs,
+Finally, they meet regularly with key individuals and relevant departments to further the development of clubs, societies, volunteering and student employability at Aberystwyth University.

 Hours: 35

-Salary: £23,400 in accordance with the Living Wage
+Salary: 25,363 in accordance with the Living Wage

 For this role, you will need to run in the Undeb Aberystwyth Elections.
-There will be a Candidates Briefing on the 24th February at 17:30 in the Undeb Picturehouse with everything you need to know.
+There will be a Candidates Briefing on the 23rd February at 18:00-19:00 in the Undeb Picturehouse with everything you need to know.
 Why not attend our SU Election: Information Sessions for the best top tips for Election Campaign.
 Find out more here.

-Standing: 27th January – 24th February at 12:00.
+Standing: 26th January – 23th February at 12:00.

-Voting Week: 10:00 17th March – 12:00 21st March.
+Voting Week: 10:00 16th March – 12:00 20st March.

-Results: 18:00 21st March in the SU Main Room.
+Results: 20st March in the SU Main Room.

 For more information about this role, please email studentunionelections@aber.ac.uk